SpencerEpp/theatre-db-demo/README.md

         ```
     g) Deploy the project

-7. Open MySQL Workbench, and connect to the db
+7. Open MySQL Workbench, and connect to the db (found in 'Connect to the database MySQL' under the data tab in the MySQL block)
     - Connection Name: Railway
     - Host name: metro.proxy.rlwy.net
     - Port: 36017